jjvanzon/Circular-Language-Spec-Plans/future/content-changes/basic-diagram-elements-content-changes.md

 #### 2020-06-01 Postponed Content Changes for Basic Diagram Elements

 - [ ] ~ 'Connecting Command Symbols' stories may be a bit long?
-- [ ] ~ Maybe there are so many rules in there, because of the idea that this would become the base for a patent?
+- [ ] ~ Maybe there are so many rules in there, because of the idea that this might become the base for a patent?
 Patenting is sort of off the table now.
 - [ ] ~ Some things might be implementation details, movable to the Encircle Construct Draft part?
 - [ ] ~ Certain rules might change and simplify, but that might not be for now.
 - [ ] ~ Outtakes: